China and Italy: A Tale of Two Civilizations

 China and Italy have strong and growing economic ties, with bilateral trade reaching nearly $80 billion in 2020, making China Italy's largest trading partner in Asia and Italy China's fifth-largest trading partner in the EU3.
 China and Italy have also cooperated in various sectors, such as energy, infrastructure, innovation, and culture.
 In 2019, Italy became the first G7 country to sign up for the BRI4, which aims to enhance connectivity and cooperation between China and Europe.

-China and Italy also share common interests and views on many global issues, such as climate change, sustainable development, multilateralism, and regional stability.
-China and Italy have supported each other in the fight against the COVID-19 pandemic, by providing medical supplies, expertise, and solidarity.
-China and Italy have also worked together in international organizations and platforms, such as the UN, the G20, and the WTO, to promote global governance and cooperation.
+China and Italy share interests and views on many global issues, such as climate change, sustainable development, multilateralism, and regional stability.
+They have supported each other in the fight against the COVID-19 pandemic by providing medical supplies, expertise, and solidarity.
+China and Italy have also worked in international organizations and platforms, such as the UN, the G20, and the WTO, to promote global governance and cooperation.

-China and Italy, therefore, need to maintain and enhance their dialogue and communication, to increase mutual understanding and trust, and to resolve any disputes and differences through peaceful and constructive means.
-China and Italy also need to deepen and broaden their cooperation and coordination, explore new areas and opportunities, and address common challenges and threats.
-China and Italy also need to support and participate in the reform and improvement of the global governance system, to make it more inclusive, representative, and effective.
+Therefore, China and Italy must maintain and enhance their dialogue and communication, increase mutual understanding and trust, and resolve disputes and differences peacefully and constructively.
+They must also deepen and broaden their cooperation and coordination, explore new areas and opportunities, and address common challenges and threats.
+China and Italy must also support and participate in reforming and improving the global governance system to make it more inclusive, representative, and effective.

-China and Italy are two important and influential global powers, with a long and rich history of interaction and exchange.
-They have the potential and the responsibility to contribute to the peace, prosperity, and progress of the world.
-They also have the opportunity and the vision to build a partnership for the future, based on mutual respect, trust, and benefit.
+China and Italy are two important and influential global powers with a long and rich history of interaction and exchange.
+They have the potential and the responsibility to contribute to the world's peace, prosperity, and progress.
+They also have the opportunity and vision to build a partnership for the future based on mutual respect, trust, and benefit.

 Italy’s Meloni meets with China’s Li…; (https://apnews.com).